GOLF COURSES IN GERMANY

-The appealing hotel, restaurant and spa centre are embedded in the unique beauty of the region’s lake panorama.
+The appealing hotel, restaurant, and spa center are embedded in the unique beauty of the region’s lake panorama.
 Enjoy the comfortable furniture and attentive service after a good night’s rest.
 Indulge in the Golf hotel Schloss Basthorst wide-ranging cosmetic and therapeutic treatments.
-In the evening, make sure to savour the exquisite culinary delights in the castle’s inviting dining facilities.
+In the evening, make sure to savor the exquisite culinary delights in the castle’s inviting dining facilities.

 GOLFCLUB BUDERSAND SYLT